Nickel and Cobalt Superalloys Sample Preparation

 Mounting Materials

 - Plain epoxy: Acceptable when the analysis goal is bulk microstructure rather than near-edge features.
-Lower curing temperature (150-180°C) than phenolic.
+Low shrinkage reduces mount-sample gaps.

 - Phenolic resins: Acceptable for general-structure low-stakes work only.
 Will round the sample-mount edge during long polishes; not appropriate when edge retention matters.